diagrams/diagrams-doc/README.markdown

 environment variable.

 Point your browser at `localhost:8000` to view it.
-It works well to leave this invocation of `Shake preview` running, and then start another process calling `Shake +RTS -NX -RTS build` repeatedly in a loop.
+It works well to leave this invocation of `stack exec diagrams-doc -- preview` running, and then start another process calling `stack exec diagrams-doc -- build` repeatedly in a loop.
 The website will now automatically be rebuilt any time any source files change.